• ECTS

 Syllabus

 1. Introduction to converters for embedded systems.
 Examples.
-Reliability issues related to power electronics (life span of power components, impact of defects on the environment).
-Carbon footprint and eco-design of a converter
+Reliability issues raised by power electronics (lifetime of power components, impact of faults on the environment).
+Carbon footprint and eco-design of a converter.

-2. Simulation in power electronics.
+2. Power electronics simulation.
 Simulation software and applications (analog, digital).

 3. Modeling and control of a static converter.

-5. Non-isolated switching converters used in the supply of complex digital circuits (VRM, interleaving).
-Isolated switching converters, reversible or not, used on embedded power networks
+5. Non-isolated switching converters used to power complex digital circuits (VRM, interleaving).
+Isolated switching converters, reversible or not, used in on-board power networks.

 6. Magnetic couplers in power converters.
 Definitions, characteristics.
 Applications

 7. HF phenomena in magnetic components.
-Joule losses, iron losses, dimensioning of a component.
-Intrinsic limits of operation.
-Characterization of a magnetic component HF
+Joule losses, iron losses, component sizing.
+Intrinsic operating limits.
+Characterization of an HF magnetic component

-8. Realization of a digital control circuit.
-Choice and integration of the converter.
+8. Design of a digital control circuit.
+Choosing and integrating the converter.
 Presentation of programmable components.

 Read more